Akanksha8761/bioinformatics-portfolio/01_RNA-Seq_Analysis/02_Data_Acquisition.md

 # Chapter 2: Finding and Acquiring Your Data

 In Chapter 1, we covered the biological theory behind RNA-Seq.
 Now, we move from theory to practice.
 Most bioinformatics research involves analyzing publicly available data.
-This chapter will teach you how to find, evaluate, and download a real-world dataset for our tutorial.
+This chapter will teach you how to find, evaluate, and download a dataset for our tutorial.

 ### 2.1 A Global Library: Public Sequencing Repositories

-When researchers publish a study using sequencing data, they are required to deposit their raw data into a public database.
-This is a cornerstone of reproducible science.
-The two most important repositories are:
+When researchers publish a study, they deposit their raw data into public databases like the **NCBI Gene Expression Omnibus (GEO)** or the **European Nucleotide Archive (ENA)**.
+These archives are treasure troves of data for your own research.

-*   **NCBI Gene Expression Omnibus (GEO):** A database focused on functional genomics data, excellent for browsing experiments by publication or biological context.
-*   **European Nucleotide Archive (ENA):** A comprehensive repository for all nucleotide sequence data.

-These databases, along with the DNA Data Bank of Japan (DDBJ), synchronize their data.
-A project submitted to one will be accessible through the others.
-We will use GEO and its connected **Sequence Read Archive (SRA)** for our example.

 ### 2.2 The Art of Searching for Data

-Finding the right dataset is a critical skill.
-Your search should always be guided by your biological question.
+Finding the right dataset is a skill.
+Your search should be guided by your biological question.

-1.  **Brainstorm Keywords:** Think about the key components of a potential experiment (e.g., organism, disease, technology, cell type).
+1.  **Brainstorm Keywords:** Think about the key components of an experiment (e.g., organism, disease, technology, cell type).
-2.  **Combine Keywords:** Use Boolean operators (`AND`, `OR`) to refine your search on the [NCBI GEO Datasets](https://www.ncbi.nlm.nih.gov/gds) website.
-For example: `("Homo sapiens"[Organism]) AND ("prostate cancer"[MeSH Terms]) AND ("Expression profiling by high throughput sequencing"[DataSet Type])`
+2.  **Combine Keywords:** Use Boolean operators (`AND`, `OR`) on the [NCBI GEO Datasets](https://www.ncbi.nlm.nih.gov/gds) website to refine your search.

 ### 2.3 The Quality Checklist: How to Evaluate a Dataset